notpestilence/notpestilence.github.io/supervisedml_twitter.md

 1. How is languaged used differently in these three cities?
 2. Can the classifier automatically detect the difference between French and English?
 3. Can it learn local phrases or slang?
-4. Can you create tweets that trick the system?
+4. Can I create tweets that trick the system?

+The second part will be showcased on a different page to avoid cluttering.

 # PART ONE: PREDICTING VIRAL TWEETS